Precautionary days for Ben Zobrist boost Javy Baez playing time

 For all the attention and humor inspired by former Cub Chris Coghlan’s somersault over Cardinals catcher Yadier Molina for a run Tuesday night, Maddon seemed struck by the apparent reason behind the dangerous move.

-“I think it’s the residue of the rule about blocking home plate, I really do,” said Maddon, a critic of the third-year rule that requires the catcher to provide a lane to the plate for a runner when he doesn’t have the ball.
+“I think it’s the residue of the rule about blocking home plate, I really do,” said Maddon, a critic of the rule that requires the catcher to provide a lane to the plate for a runner when he doesn’t have the ball.

-“He could have just ran him over and probably internally somehow felt like he couldn’t and put himself at risk by landing on his head.
+“He could have just run him over and probably internally somehow felt like he couldn’t and put himself at risk by landing on his head.
 I want to make that point.”